SimenB/stylint/README.md

 ## Example cli Usage:
 `stylint` Run stylint on cwd

+`stylint --pretty` Run stylint on cwd with pretty formatting

 `stylint path/to/filename.styl` Run stylint on a file

 `stylint path/to/dir --watch` Watch dir, run stylint on file change